-- Wood chips/sawdust not being properly expelled from the cutterhead. - The type of lumber being planed.
-Certain species have a tendency to chip bruise. - High moisture content (over 20%) or surface moisture (refer to Workpiece Inspection). - Dull knives/inserts. - Excessive depth of cut.
+- Wood chips/sawdust not being properly expelled from the cutterhead. - The type of workpiece being planed.
+Certain species of wood have a tendency to chip bruise. - High moisture content (over 20%) or surface moisture (refer to Workpiece Inspection). - Dull knives/inserts. - Excessive depth of cut.